A recurrence for certain Tutte polynomials

-\textbf{Abstract }We combinatorially prove a recurrence between the Tutte polynomials of graphs obtained by contraction of the complete graphs $K_{n}$ .
-This generalizes to two variables a relation previously obtained by the author between the inversion enumerating polynomials in the colored trees.
-A combinatorial interpretation concerning certain polynomials recently introduced by the author via the theory of symmetric functions is also conjectured .
-This intrepretation uses the depth-first search.
+\textbf{Abstract }We combinatorially prove a new recurrence between the Tutte polynomials of graphs obtained by contraction of the complete graphs $ K_{n}$.
+This generalizes, to two variables, a relation previously obtained by the author between the inversion enumerator polynomials in certain colored tree sequences.